 Although customer data is an integral part of fraud detection, it can also be a double-edged sword and a source of vulnerability.
 The account setup process usually requires customers to provide personal information, which in case of a data breach, can be later utilized by fraudsters.
 Legitimate customer information is often sold on illegal markets in order to facilitate fraud.
 Moreover, traditional data protection methods, such as passwords, might also compromise data security.
 Besides the fact that passwords can be easily hacked, a global study conducted by Experian found that only 19% of customers change their password at the recommended time, increasing the probability of fraud.

 Fraud prevention is a convoluted issue that presents many challenges to businesses.
-Evolving fraud patterns, customer service concerns, omnichannel retail and data breaches are some factors that complicate fraud management.
+Evolving fraud patterns, customer service concerns, omnichannel retail and data breaches are some factors that complicate fraud mitigation.
 Evidently, traditional solutions, such as manual review, are not suitable anymore as they are inflexible, prone to error and time-consuming.
 So, what can you do?

 First, machine learning systems provide many benefits; they are proactive and identify fraud in real time, using past data and new knowledge simultaneously.
 This can mitigate some risks associated with changing fraud patterns, as machine learning can recognize new patterns unobserved by humans.
 It can also enable businesses to better understand customer behavior and detect abnormalities, while reducing the amount of false positives and preserving customer relationships.
 Besides being more accurate, machine learning is also more efficient and cheaper than manual review performed by fraud analysts.
 However, it is also important to not forget that machine learning runs on what is “given” to it, so high-quality and accurate data is essential for effective prevention.